Israel Adesanya: UFC Middleweight Championship

 Adesanya faced Kelvin Gastelum for the interim UFC Middleweight Championship on 13 April 2019, in the co-main event of UFC 236.
-He won the back-and-forth fight via unanimous decision, with all three judges scoring the fight 48-46.
+He won the back-and-forth fight via unanimous decision, with all three judges scoring the fight 48–46.
 This fight earned him the Fight of the Night award.
 The fight was widely regarded as the best fight of the year, earning the nomination from most of the MMA news outlets.

 Adesanya then faced Robert Whittaker in a title unification bout on 6 October 2019, headlining UFC 243 for UFC Middleweight Championship.
 After a knockdown in last second of the first round, Adesanya won the fight via knockout in the second round.
 This win earned him his fourth Performance of the Night award.
+Him and Kamaru Usman becoming UFC champions was ranked as the 29th most memorable moment in Nigerian sports history since 1960 by Premium Times in 2020, one of only four combat sports-related moments.

 Adesanya next faced three-time UFC title challenger Yoel Romero on 7 March 2020 UFC 248.
 He won the fight via unanimous decision, with scores of 48–47, 48–47 and 49–46 and defended his title for the first time.
 Many fans and pundits felt disappointed due to the low activity by both fighters which resulted in a largely uneventful fight in which neither fighter was able to deliver any significant offense.

 In his next title defense, Adesanya faced fellow undefeated fighter Paulo Costa on 27 September 2020 at UFC 253.
 This marked the first time two male unbeaten mixed martial artists met in a title fight since 2009.
 He won the fight via technical knockout in the second round.
 This win earned him his fifth Performance of the Night award.
 After the bout, Adesanya's visible right-breast gynecomastia drummed up controversy due to possible PEDs use, though Adesanya claimed it was due to his usage of marijuana.
 Adesanya also caused additional controversy by simulating anal sex on the prone Costa at the end of the fight.